 - Pre-trial [Untimed] - o There are no specific obligations for pre-trial, but many teams choose to: - introduce their attorneys and party representatives to the judges (known as "making appearances"); - provide the judges with copies of documents for their reference; - invoke Rule 615 of the Midlands Rules of Evidence to constructively exclude witnesses other than party representatives (students will not actually leave the room; they just will not be able to comment about another witness's testimony); - ask for permission to move freely about the well of the courtroom; - ask for the presiding judge's preference on whether attorneys should ask for permission before approaching opposing counsel, the witness, or the bench. - Teams are not permitted to make new motions in limine (see page 32 of this Handbook).
 The only motions permitted during the trial are a motion to constructively exclude witnesses and a motion to strike testimony (which generally follows a sustained objection).
-Teams are not allowed to make any other motions (including those for summary judgment, directed verdict, etc.). - Plaintiff/Prosecution Opening Statement [5 minutes] - Defense Opening Statement [5 minutes] - The Defense is not permitted to reserve opening statement until after the Plaintiff/Prosecution case in chief. - Plaintiff/Prosecution Case in Chief [25 minutes cumulative for 3 directs; 25 minutes cumulative for 3 crosses] - o Plaintiff/Prosecution will call three witnesses. - o Defense will cross each witness, after each direct examination. - Re-directs and re-crosses are optional, but they are included in the 25 minutes of direct/cross time. - Objections are not included in the 25-minute time limit for the three directs or crosses.
-Timekeepers should stop time when there is an objection and start again when the objection is resolved. - Plaintiff/Prosecution Rests; Recess - Typically a brief (5-10 minute) recess is taken after the Plaintiff/Prosecution case-in-chief, at the judges' discretion. - o No motions for directed verdict are permitted. - Defense Case in Chief [25 minutes cumulative for 3 directs; 25 minutes cumulative for 3 crosses] - o Defense will call three witnesses. - Plaintiff/Prosecution will cross each witness, after each direct examination. - Re-directs and re-crosses are optional, but they are included in the 25 minutes of direct/cross time.
+Teams are not allowed to make any other motions (including those for summary judgment, directed verdict, etc.). - Plaintiff/Prosecution Opening Statement [14 minutes cumulative for the Opening and the Closing] - Defense Opening Statement [[14 minutes cumulative for the Opening and the Closing] - The Defense is not permitted to reserve opening statement until after the Plaintiff/Prosecution case in chief. - Plaintiff/Prosecution Case in Chief [25 minutes cumulative for 3 directs; 25 minutes cumulative for 3 crosses] - o Plaintiff/Prosecution will call three witnesses. - o Defense will cross each witness, after each direct examination. - Re-directs and re-crosses are optional, but they are included in the 25 minutes of direct/cross time. - Objections are not included in the 25-minute time limit for the three directs or crosses.
+Timekeepers should stop time when there is an objection and start again when the objection is resolved. - Plaintiff/Prosecution Rests; Recess - O Typically a brief (5-10 minute) recess is taken after the Plaintiff/Prosecution case-in-chief, at the judges' discretion. - o No motions for directed verdict are permitted. - Defense Case in Chief [25 minutes cumulative for 3 directs; 25 minutes cumulative for 3 crosses] - o Defense will call three witnesses. - o Plaintiff/Prosecution will cross each witness, after each direct examination.

-- Objections are not included in the 25 minute time limit for the three directs or crosses.
-Timekeepers should stop time when there is an objection and start again when the objection is resolved. - Defense Rests; Recess - Typically a brief (5-10 minute) recess is taken after the Defense case-inchief, at the judges' discretion.
-This recess may be eliminated if the round is close to the 3-hour limit. - o No motions for directed verdict are permitted. - o No rebuttal witnesses are permitted. - Plaintiff/Prosecution Closing Argument [9 minutes, including rebuttal] - Defense Closing Argument [9 minutes] - Plaintiff/Prosecution Rebuttal [Up to 5 minutes] - The Plaintiff/Prosecution is permitted a rebuttal, as long as time remains.
-9 minutes are allotted for the closing, including rebuttal.
+- Re-directs and re-crosses are optional, but they are included in the 25 minutes of direct/cross time. - Objections are not included in the 25 minute time limit for the three directs or crosses.
+Timekeepers should stop time when there is an objection and start again when the objection is resolved. - Defense Rests; Recess - O Typically a brief (5-10 minute) recess is taken after the Defense case-inchief, at the judges' discretion.
+This recess may be eliminated if the round is close to the 3-hour limit. - o No motions for directed verdict are permitted. - o No rebuttal witnesses are permitted. - Plaintiff/Prosecution Closing Argument [[14 minutes cumulative for the Opening and the Closing, including rebuttal] - Defense Closing Argument [[14 minutes cumulative for the Opening and the Closing] - Plaintiff/Prosecution Rebuttal [Up to 5 minutes] - The Plaintiff/Prosecution is permitted a rebuttal, as long as time remains.
+14 minutes total are allotted for the opening and closing, including rebuttal.
 The closer is responsible for leaving sufficient time (up to 5 minutes) for rebuttal.